-Where To Keep A Simple Model Railway – 3 Quick SuggestionsWaiting for your comment 1 year, 10 months ago Beginner's No Comments No tags
+Where To Keep A Simple Model Railway – 3 Quick Suggestions2 comments 2 years, 19 days ago Beginner's 2 Comments No tags

 If you’re building a simple model railway for your children or perhaps are just starting and only want to dabble you don’t need a fixed dedicated home for your miniature trains.

 For a basic railway with which to explore the hobby or entertain children you really only need some track, a few trains, the controller and maybe some scenery items for interest.
 You don’t need to ballast, ground cover and all the other components you can see in the pictures elsewhere on this model train blog.
 If you want these can come later but they aren’t needed just to start out.
 As such a beginners railway can go anywhere that’s flat.

 Where you shouldn’t however keep it is on the floor.

 Floors are the worst place to put a train set.
 Model trains are delicate pieces of equipment and floors are hostile places from the tiny electrics inside and the fragile cases.

 Having said this I also know a lot of people do run their railways on the floor so if you must do it:

 A) Don’t leave it connected to the mains when not in use.
 Hopefully the risk of exposed power cables running across rooms will be obvious as to why this is a bag idea.

 B) After use, at best put the track and trains away.
 Don’t leave out to getting trodden on, kicked or attacked by pets.
 At the very least, keep the rolling stock – the trains – stored somewhere when not used.

 C) Clean the track regularly.
 The electricity that powers the trains in conducted from the rails to the train motors, any dirt on the Rails will prevent your trains running smoothly. ou might also find this post on how to look after floor based train sets useful.